DUNE/dune-justin/docs/wrapper_jobs.md

 states given here:

-- **submitted** - the job has been submitted by the [justIN Job Factory](agents.job_factory.md) but not yet allocated a request/stage
+- **submitted** - the job has been submitted by the [justIN Job Factory](agents.job_factory.md) but not yet allocated a workflow/stage
-- **started** - the job has succesfully been allocated a stage within a request to work on by the [allocator service](services.allocator.md) and the supplied jobscript should be running
+- **started** - the job has succesfully been allocated a stage within a workflow to work on by the [allocator service](services.allocator.md) and the supplied jobscript should be running
 - **processing** - the jobscript has successfully been allocated at least one input file to process by the allocator service.